 At the Kurt Hahn School, we seek young people who are independent thinkers, experimenters, debaters, and problem solvers.
 We ask open-ended questions and look to young people to find new and creative ideas to solve persistent dilemmas in pursuit of a more beautiful world.
 If you are looking to go beyond prep and test and want to explore topics in depth in order to form your own opinions about the world you are experiencing and creating, we are the right school for you.

 The Kurt Hahn School is an Education Opportunity School.
 If you select our school, there is a good likelihood that you will be matched to our school, depending on the number of applicants we receive.
-Please reach out to Assistant Principal Villalba at email@example.com if you have questions about Ed Opt or if you want to learn more about our educational philosophy and approach to learning.
+Please reach out to our enrollment team at firstname.lastname@example.org if you have questions about Ed Opt or if you want to learn more about our educational philosophy and approach to learning.